-High Tide is a performance that explores the paradox of desire as a state of suspension — of holding on while simultaneously wanting to let go, of lingering at the threshold of what is not yet graspable.
-The title refers to both the cyclical rise of sea levels and moments of heightened emotional intensity, when energy peaks on the verge of transformation.
+High Tide is a dance concert that explores the paradox of desire as a state of suspension – of holding on while simultaneously wanting to let go, lingering at the threshold of what is not yet graspable.
+The title refers to both the cyclical rise of sea levels and moments of heightened emotional intensity, when forces peak on the verge of transformation.

-Situated between the real and the imagined, the intimate and the theatrical, the work unfolds as a practice of listening within a dreamlike, raw, and tender universe.
-Through movement and voice, the performer invites the audience into a sensorial trip of emotional and physical intensities, where desire emerges as a force holding both pleasure and pain.
-Tracing fractures and continuities, High Tide is shaped by heartbreaks, longing and new beginnings.
+Situated between the intimate and the grand, the real and the imagined, the work unfolds as a practice of listening within a dreamlike, raw, and tender universe.
+Through movement and voice, Emilie Gregersen invites the audience into a sensorial trip of affective and physical intensities, where desire emerges as a force holding both pleasure and pain.
+High Tide is shaped by heartbreaks, yearning songs and new beginnings.

 High Tide is a solo created and performed by Emilie Gregersen, developed in collaboration with composer Karis Zidore, lighting designer Veslemøy Rustad Holseter, and dramaturg Lydia Östberg Diakité.